containerum/containerum/README.md

 ## Overview

 Containerum is an open source platform for complete management of Kubernetes clusters.
-Containerum features tools for easy CI/CD pipelines setup, revision control, project and role management.
+Containerum features tools for simple CI/CD pipelines setup, revision control, project and role management.

 - Runs on top of any Kubernetes cluster
 - Managed via CLI or intuitive Web UI